• Skip to primary navigation

 When my family and I lived in Austin, Texas, we discovered the wonderful world of breakfast tacos.
 We fell in love with them because they are delicious, satisfying, and comforting.
 The combination of ingredients to create various fillings is endless.
 Breakfast tacos are always a favorite breakfast entree in our family.
 If you have not made them, give them a try!
 I bet they will be a winner with your family too!

 Many people say that Austin is the birthplace of breakfast tacos.
-I am not sure if that is true, but they are extremely popular and a staple on many Austin restaurant menus.
-Breakfast tacos are served all over Austin; at dine-in and fast-food restaurants, grocery stores, and food carts.
+I am unsure if that is true, but they are extremely popular and a staple on many Austin restaurant menus.
+Breakfast tacos are served all over Austin at dine-in and fast-food restaurants, grocery stores, and food carts.
 You can even find them served at gas stations!
 How fun is that!

 Jump to: